PSUBeacon/CMPSC488SP24SecTuesday/Weekly Reports/Front End_weekly_reports.md

 3. Treasure Davis:
-   + Look into what APIs could be used for frontend and backend connection.
+   + Finalize the remaining page layouts and designs after Thursday's meeting so that we can begin coding the web page.
-   + Familiarize myself with the workings of JWT tokens and how to implement authentication.
+   + Familiarize myself with Bootstrap, React, and other needed frameworks for the web page.
-   + Start designing and creating a wireframe for the front end web/mobile interface.
+   + Finish coding the basic framework and structure of the webpage before functionality can be added.